 - Loss of motor functions

-DMV's Seizure/Blackout Policy, established by our Medical Advisory Board, states that a person must be seizure-free or blackout-free for at least six months to establish medication and regain proper medical control before driving.
-If a person is currently licensed and DMV is notified that the person has experienced a seizure, loss of consciousness or blackout, DMV will suspend the person's driving privilege for a period of six months from the date of the last episode.
+DMV's Seizure/Blackout Policy, established by the Medical Advisory Board, states that a person must be seizure-free or blackout-free for at least six months before driving privileges may be considered for reinstatement.
+If a person is currently licensed and DMV is notified that the person has experienced a seizure, loss of consciousness, or blackout, DMV will suspend the person's driving privilege for a period of six months from the date of the last episode.

 DMV will evaluate the medical information to determine if a driver's license may be issued or restricted.